Scientific Abstracts Submissions Now Open

 The author will receive an email confirmation of a successful submission.

-- Submission of an abstract for considerations infers ability to present.
+- Submission of an abstract for considerations infers ability to present in-person.

-Selection of an abstract by the program committee will result in an invitation to the PI to attend and participate in the 2023 Annual Meeting.
+Selection of an abstract by the program committee will result in an invitation to the PI to attend in-person and participate in the 2024 Annual Meeting.

 - If the PI is unavailable to participate in the Annual Meeting, a corresponding author may be chosen to fill in.
 Please note, only 1 corresponding presenter may participate.

-- If the abstract is chosen, the PI/Presenter will receive a complimentary registration to the meeting and must attend the 2023 AAOA Annual Meeting.
+- If the abstract is chosen, the PI/Presenter will need to register for the 2024 AAOA Annual Meeting, which is free for AAOA members.

-- The pre-recorded video presentations will be showcased in our live Research Forum session at the Annual Meeting in Nashville.
+- The pre-recorded video presentations will be showcased in our live Research Forum session at the Annual Meeting in Las Vegas.
 An accompanying handout is encouraged to be submitted in addition to the video presentation as supporting content to share with the attendees but is not required.

 - All off-label or non-FDA approved uses must be disclosed.
 Failure to comply with the abstract submission requirements may result in automatic withdrawal of the abstract for consideration by the program committee and possible suspension from future meeting presentations.

-- Presentations submitted or presented by or on behalf of an employee of an ACCME-defined commercial interest will not be considered if there is a conflict of interest between the content presented and the author(s) or presenter.
+- Presentations submitted or presented by or on behalf of an employee of an ACCME-defined ineligible company will not be considered if there is a conflict of interest between the content presented and the author(s) or presenter.

 - Any funding associated with the research must be disclosed, along with the conflict of interest disclosures for the PI and co-authors.